dhowe/RiTaJSHistory/README.md

 RiTaJS is designed to an easy-to-use toolkit for experiments in natural language and generative literature, based on the RiTa (http://rednoise.org/rita) library for Java.
-Like the original RiTa, RiTaJS works alone or in conjunction with Processing(JS) and/or with its own Canvas renderer, and/or as a NodeJS module.
+Like the original RiTa, RiTaJS works alone or in conjunction with Processing(JS) and/or as a NodeJS module.
 All RiTa and RiTaJS tools are free/libre/open-source according to the GPL (http://www.gnu.org/licenses/gpl.txt).